Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Semi-parametric Cram er--Rao bound

-Lemma \ref{LemmaNoDrift} implies that the drift only contributes the negligible order $\mathcal{O}(1)=\KLEINO(\sqrt{n})$ to the Fisher information.
-By identifying the hardest parametric subproblem for observations $\mathbf{N}(0,Q_{n,\eps})$ we thus establish in Appendix \ref{AppD3} a semiparametric Cram\'er-Rao bound for estimating any linear functional of the covolatility matrix.
-Further classical asymptotic statements like the local asymptotic minimax theorem would require the LAN-property of the parametric subproblem.
+Consequently, the drift only contributes the negligible order $\mathcal {O}(1)=\KLEINO(\sqrt{n})$ to the Fisher information.
+Analysing $\mathbf{N}(0,Q_{n,\eps})$, we thus establish a semi-parametric Cram\'er--Rao bound for estimating any linear functional of the co-volatility matrix.